 Across the world, methanol is emerging as a clean, sustainable transportation fuel of the future.
-Methanol can be blended with gasoline in low-quantities and used in existing road vehicles, or it can be used in high-proportion blends such as M85-M100 in flex-fuel or dedicated methanol-fueled vehicles.
+Methanol can be blended with gasoline in low-quantities and used in existing road vehicles, or it can be used in high-proportion blends such as M85 in flex-fuel vehicles or M100 in dedicated methanol-fueled vehicles.
 Technology is also being commercialized to use methanol as a diesel substitute.
 Methanex is working with partners worldwide to promote methanol as a clean, sustainable road fuel.

 The Benefits of Methanol Fuel

 Methanol is a clean-burning fuel that produces fewer smog-causing emissions — such as sulphur oxides (SOx), nitrogen oxides (NOx) and particulate matter — and can improve air quality and related human health issues.

 It can be made from a variety of sources